 -- Celestina Warbeck (DP4)

-- James and Lily Potter were killed by Voldemort on Halloween night, the same night Harry’s blood protection from Lily vanquished Voldemort (PS1)
+James and Lily Potter were killed by Lord Voldemort on Hallowe’en night, the same night their son Harry’s blood protection from Lily vanquished Voldemort (PS1).

 Hallowe'en is a contraction of "All Hallows Eve", the evening of the 31st of October.
 Hallow is an Old English word for "holy" and later became equivalent to "saint".
 It falls the day before "All Hallows Day" (All Saints Day) and was originally dedicated to honouring the souls of the dead.
 It has since become associated in the Muggle world with witches, dressing up, magic and extortion of candy by threat.
 In the U.S. the word is spelled "Halloween."

 [Okay, which of you editors wrote that about extortion of candy? -- SVA]